camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/30-message-events.html.md

 Correlation is successful if a single matching entity exists among the following:

-* __Process Definition__: A process definition matches, if it can be started by a message named `messageName`.
+* __Process Definition__: A process definition matches if it can be started by a message named `messageName`.
-* __Execution (Process Instance)__: An execution matches, if it is waiting for a message named `messageName` and its process instance matches the given `businessKey` and `correlationKeys` (if provided).
+* __Execution (Process Instance)__: An execution matches if it is waiting for a message named `messageName` and its process instance matches the given `businessKey` and `correlationKeys` (if provided).
 The `correlationKeys` map is matched against the process instance variables.

-As an alternative it is possible to correlate a message to multiple matched executions and to a process definition that can be instantiated by this message in one go.
+Alternatively, it is possible to correlate a message to multiple matched executions and to a process definition that can be instantiated by this message in one go.
 Therefore you can correlate a message by using the message correlation builder as follows:

 ```java
 runtimeService